ComputationalPsychiatry/PhysIO/README.md

   become a particular concern at and above 3 Tesla (Kasper2009, Hutton2011).
 - In resting state fMRI, disregarding physiological noise leads to wrong connectivity results (Birn2006).
+- Uncorrected physiological noise introduces serial correlations into the residual voxel time series, that invalidate assumptions on noise correlations (e.g., AR(1)) used in data prewhitening by all major analysis packages.
+This issue is particularly aggravated at short TR (<1s), and most of its effects can be suitably addressed by physiological noise correction (Bollmann2018)

 Therefore, some kind of physiological noise correction is highly recommended for every statistical fMRI analysis.